Deep Lens Survey

 The DLS covers 20 square degrees of sky, and the 4-band imaging took over 120 nights of NOIRlab 4-meter telescope time.
 The million galaxies in the DLS with secure photometric redshifts are a resource for cosmological studies, some of which are described in the RESEARCH page.
 More details on the DLS, and access to the open data, is available here.
 Very large color images, and a comparison with SDSS are available here.

 Below is a nighttime image of the Blanco 4-m telescope dome at CTIO, one of the two telescopes used in the DLS.
 On the left the two closest galaxies to our own (the large and small Magellantic clouds) can be seen, and on the right is the disk of our Galaxy.
 Image credit: Roger Smith.

 A scene in the Blanco control room is shown here.
-Ami Choi [foreground] and Augusta Abrahamse are observing in the near IR in one of the 5 DLS fields.
+Grad students Ami Choi [foreground] and Augusta Abrahamse are observing in the near IR in one of the 5 DLS fields.
 We have been supplementing the 4-band optical data in the DLS with near-IR J and K band deep imaging.
-This work is continuing.
 Image credit: Sam Schmidt.

-Funding for the Deep Lens Survey has been provided by Lucent Technologies Bell Labs, UC Davis, and NSF grants AST 0441072 and AST 0134753.
+Funding for the Deep Lens Survey was provided by Lucent Technologies Bell Labs, UC Davis, and NSF grants AST 0441072 and AST 0134753.
 Analysis algorithm development has been funded partially by NSF grant AST 1108893 and the TABASGO Foundation.
 Observations were obtained at Cerro Tololo Inter-American Observatory and Kitt Peak National Observatory.
-CTIO and KPNO are divisions of the National Optical Astronomy Observatory (NOAO), which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation.
+CTIO and KPNO are divisions of NOIRlab, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation.